waynedovey/flask-vote-app/README.md

    DB_TYPE=mysql
 ```

-## Develop the app and launch it on OpenShift from the local directory
+## Develop and quickly build and test the app from your local directory

+To easily develop this application, we can make changes to the local files and then re-build the app by uploading the changes to a new build pod.

-Create a 'binary' build.
-Binary is refering to the below tar file which is uploaded to he build pod:
+To do this we create a 'binary' build.
+Binary is referring to the way the local directory is sent or "streamed" to the build pod using tar.

 ```
 oc new-build python --name vote-app --binary